 We received charter renewal from the Education Ministry for 15 years starting 1 September 2021 and till 31 August 2035.
-Our student body is primarily self-identified as First Nations, Métis, and Inuit.

-Due to the transient nature of our students, we work with over 200 youth every year.
-We are becoming more and more successful with retaining our students.
-With the support from our wrap around services and funding from Alberta Education we continuously work to provide services to address the needs of youth and assist youth to reach their educational goals.
-We continue to make efforts to address the unacceptable levels of violence and abuse in our larger community.
+Due to the transient nature of our student population, we enrol over 250 youth each year.
+We are seeing increasing success in retaining students, however, thanks to our dedicated wrap-around services and ongoing funding from Alberta Education.
+These resources enable us to meet the diverse needs of our youth and support them in achieving their educational goals.
+At the same time, we remain committed to addressing the unacceptable levels of violence and abuse in the broader community through continued outreach and intervention efforts.